YuSoeun/tiny-delay-timer-chrome-extension/README.md

 ## 🙋‍♂️ Why?

-I made this to track how long I spend on solving Baekjoon problems — and to push myself to finish before the time’s up.
+I made this to track how long I spend on solving Baekjoon problems — and to push myself to finish before the time's up.
-It’s a personal timer, made simple and useful.
+It's a personal timer, made simple and useful.
 Hope it helps you too.

 ---